 After narrowing down the potential solutions, Aciron's consultants conducted a thorough assessment of the features of both Salesforce and Microsoft Dynamics.
 Aciron used in-depth research and experience with both systems to review if the client's "Must-Have" requirements were addressed.
 We included each system's pros and cons.
 Our team compiled these findings and our final solution in a presentable report.
 The client was then in a position to make an informed decision about which CRM to implement.

 • The agency is already using Office 365 and other Microsoft technologies, so Dynamics will integrate seamlessly with their other systems.
 Plus, the agency already had a number of Dynamics licenses at their disposal.

 •The client already has internal IT resources to support Dynamics.

 • Dynamics offers single sign-on capability for users, which was a critical requirement for the agency.

 Currently, the agency is still determining the best way to move forward with implementation.
-The agency is also eager to more accurately track all touch points and communications they have with external entities.
-Thus, allowing them to analyze and improve their business development and customer service efforts.
+It's unclear in what capacity Aciron's consultants will assist.
+The agency has fully implemented Dynamics as the single platform for capturing and managing information about contacts.
+They hope to improve efficiency of contact management.
+The agency is eager to more accurately track all touch points.
+In addition, communications they have with external entities will be filed so that they can analyze their business development and improve customer service.